gouthambs/karuth-source/content/articles/2015/flask_blog_extension_engine.rst

 Here is a minimal example for getting a blog up and running.
 There is no security in the authentication here.
 But if you have authentication setup using either Flask-Login or Flask-Security, it should be straight forward to configure authentication.
-This example uses version 0.2.0.
+This example uses version 0.3.2.

 .. code:: python

     from flask import Flask, render_template_string, redirect
-    from sqlalchemy import create_engine
+    from sqlalchemy import create_engine, MetaData
     from flask.ext.login import UserMixin, LoginManager, \
         login_user, logout_user
     from flask.ext.blogging import SQLAStorage, BloggingEngine